Emergency Dentist — Dallas, TX

-Emergency Dentist — Dallas, TX**

 How to Prevent Dental Emergencies

 You can reduce the risk of infected teeth by practicing good oral hygiene.
 Brush your teeth thoroughly at least twice a day with fluoride toothpaste and floss at least once.
-Regular checkups at the dentist in Dallas is a good way to make sure potential problems are stopped in their earliest stages.
+Regular checkups at the dentist in Dallas are a good way to make sure potential problems are stopped in their earliest stages.

 Avoid biting down on hard foods (such as peppermints and ice) as well as inedible objects like pen tips.
 Wear a mouthguard when playing contact sports; you can also get one to wear at night to protect your teeth from grinding.